 A frictionless digital supplier experience

-Costas comments on end-to-end the experience and cross functional interactions, explaining, “That is often forgotten when it comes to suppliers – and that is also where the friction comes from.
+Costas comments on end-to-end supplier experience management and cross-functional interactions, explaining, “That is often forgotten when it comes to suppliers – and that is also where the friction comes from.
 It’s not just Procurement dealing with suppliers.
 There are a lot of other functions that will touch the supplier – before, after, and in consuming their services and materials – but you need to think end-to-end.”

 One of the causes of friction can be, for example, having many systems.
 Costas clarifies, “You could have different systems for direct versus indirect, different systems around quality and compliance, different systems for sustainability and different systems for innovation.”

-In the discussion, Costas gives some practical advice on how to improve the supplier experience.
+In the discussion, Costas gives some practical advice on how to improve supplier experience management.

-In terms of onboarding, he advises, “Onboard end-to-end, not just for Procurement, or for quality, or for compliance, or for supply chain.
-Do it in a way which is ‘onboarding for the enterprise.’
+In terms of supplier onboarding, he advises, “Onboard end-to-end, not just for Procurement, or for quality, or for compliance, or for the supply chain.
+Do it in a way that is ‘onboarding for the enterprise.’
 That will speed up things for the organization, but it also decreases the friction.”